arthurstevens/neetcode-150-python/README.md

 ## READMEs

 Each topic has a journal (`README.md`) for tracking adversities and concepts learned.
-In addition to this, the `implementations` folders contain algorithms/data structures that were studied and built before approaching problems.
+In addition to this, the root `Implementations` folder contains algorithms/data structures that were studied and built before approaching problems.

 ## Topics & Progress